uikit/uikit-site/docs/pages/image.md

 <p class="uk-text-lead">Speed up page loading times and decrease traffic by only loading images as they enter the viewport.</p>

-The Image component improves page speed significantly by following methods:
+The Image component improves page speed significantly by following these methods:

 - Only images which are initially in the viewport are loaded.
 - Other images are lazy loaded as they enter the viewport when scrolling.